 Hear me well, ye slaves of felinary: It could be worse.

 Be glad that housecats are small, their claws capable only of drawing a little blood.
-Were they huge, they’d have no need for necromancy; they’d simply slay us all and then go seeking some other sentient race.
+Were they huge, they’d have no need for necromancy; they’d simply slay us all and then go seeking some other sentient race to give them obeisance.
 They would wait until the fullest moon and purrrrr in deadly unison until the vibrations reached out to That Which Is Beyond The Stars, and when the Ancient Ones arrived in this world to destroy it, they would, with their hideous misshapen mouths, speak:

 “awwwww, how cute!”—